Pinwheeler/MagicItems/MagicItems.md

 * Very few are playtested so use at your own risk.
 * If an item refers to a 'bearer' this is the person who is attuned to it
 * feel free to edit!
 I'll get a pull request and merge it in if it isn't trolling/sucky
+* Please feel free to credit yourself if you add one!
+I was a shitty 17 year old when I started this list and didn't think to get peoples' names when I started the list so __not all of these are by me__.
+If you are the original creator of an item, please feel free to credit yourself in this.

 ##Weapons
 Name          |   Rarity    | Type | Attunement? | Description